-Effective in the period January 1, 2015 to and including December 31, 2015, in the period January 1, 2016 to and including December 31, 2016 and in the period January 1, 2017 to and including December 31, 2017 (and continuing on the same basis for the term of this Agreement), a Daily Schedule employee shall receive 3.719% of his annual straight work time earnings, including night premiums, as payment for holidays not worked.
+Effective in the period January 1, 2021 to and including December 31, 2021, a Daily Schedule employee shall receive 3.719% of his annual straight work time earnings, including night premiums, as payment for holidays not worked.
+Effective in the period January 1, 2022 to and including December 31, 2022 and in the period January 1, 2023 to and including December 31, 2023, a Daily Schedule employee shall receive 4% of his annual straight work time earnings, including night premiums, as payment for holidays not worked.
 Pay at straight time only for unworked holidays paid to Daily Schedule employees during distant location employment shall be offset against such employee's annual holiday compensation, computed as above.